 An invention is only as interesting as its applications.
 In other words, nice invention, what can you do with it?
-The 1840’s and 50’s witnessed an international race to invent a reliable process for capturing photographic images, with all the drama you'd expect from a patent war over revolutionary tech.
+The 1840s and 50s witnessed an international race to invent a reliable process for capturing photographic images, with all the drama you'd expect from a patent war over revolutionary tech.
 Henry Talbot, Daguerre, all vying for accolade and ownership.
-But a young botanist named Anna Atkins got right to the heart of the matter—what can be done with a photographic process?
+But the young botanist Anna Atkins got right to the heart of the matter—what can be done with a photographic process?

 And this is where invention meets application.
 One of John’s close friends and neighbors was the inventor Henry Hershel, who in 1840 was feverishly developing a new process for the transfer of photographic information.
 Full biography coming soon.

 Reed Enger, "Anna Atkins, Electric blue: the first photographic book," in Obelisk Art History, Published September 11, 2018; last modified November 06, 2022, http://arthistoryproject.com/artists/anna-atkins/.